Young M&A Café Rotterdam

 DSC03251

-Culture as a competitive edge
+Culture as a competitive advantage

 Value beyond the numbers